 More than 1,000 lawyers call themselves divorce practitioners in Southern California today, and almost all are competitive and accomplished in some way.
-But none can lay claim to a professional record of accomplishment and leadership to match that of Sorrell Trope.
+But none - not a single one - can lay claim to a professional record of accomplishment and leadership to match that of Sorrell Trope.
 Trope is perhaps the preeminent divorce lawyer of Southern California, certainly that of the Los Angeles divorce bar.
-He has practiced law 60 years now, and, now in his early 80s, he is quite nearly an institution of the California legal profession.
-Today he leads a firm of 28 lawyers.
+He has practiced law for over 60 years, and now in his 80s, he is quite nearly an institution of the California legal profession.
+Today he leads a firm of 27 lawyers.

 Trope and Trope is among the three largest family law firms in the nation; it is by far the largest in California.
 That he continues to practice - and practice effectively - is a testament to a disciplined personality and strong spirit.
 In a profession known to wear down lesser souls, Trope remains a steadfast practitioner, a powerful presence in a courtroom, and - remarkably - still revered by rivals and peers alike.
 His life story is well documented now - profiles pop up regularly, all recalling Trope's independent climb to the top of divorce law.